MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 ---

-To delete the storage account that maintains the file system for Cloud Shell, which incurs a small monthly charge, delete the resource group that begins with cloud-shell-storage-.
+To delete the storage account that maintains the file system for Cloud Shell, which incurs a small monthly charge, delete the resource group that begins with *cloud-shell-storage-*.

-If you delete the resource group, you can also make the following modifications to your repo that was connected for continuous deployment:
+If you deleted the Azure resource group, consider also make the following modifications to your repo that was connected for continuous deployment:

 * In your repository, remove the *.github/workflows/\<workflow-name>.yml* file.
 * In your repository settings, remove the AZUREAPPSERVICE_PUBLISHPROFILE_ secret key created for the workflow.